rifting/Zygotroller/README.md

 # Zygotroller
-## Remove profile owners/Family Link on any pre June 2024 device, with Developer Mode
+## Remove profile owners/Family Link on ANY pre June 2024 Developer Mode device (Android 12+)
-Zygotroller is a proof-of-concept that shows how to remove an Android profile owner (used for parental controls or MDM) if you can become the user of the profile owner, for example, with CVE-2024-31317's Zygote injection bug, or Magisk.
+Zygotroller is a proof-of-concept that can remove a profile owner and associated restrictions with CVE-2024-31317's Zygote injection bug.
+It requires developer mode and the latest security patch to be prior to June 2024.

 Google's parental control system, Family Link, is shown as an example in this repo.

-I won't be including how to use this with CVE-2024-31317 here because it doesn't fall under the scope of this guide.
-If you are interested in using this in a real world scenario, I recommend you take a look at [this repo](https://github.com/agg23/cve-2024-31317) for some blogs and details regarding how to use that CVE.
-At a high level, you need to rename the Zygotroll binary to `libSOMETHING.so` (replacing 'SOMETHING' with whatever you want), and include it in an APK so that SELinux allows the file to be executed.
-You will need developer mode+app installs enabled if planning on using this in a real world scenario.

-The rest of the guide will assume you are using a rooted, supervised device with magisk.
-If you are not rooted, look into CVE-2024-31317.

 # Using
 You will need a modern-ish device running a Debian based distro to compile Zygotroller.
 Prebuilts may or may not be available depending on the time of reading this.